yongssh/FEC-SOP-Tool/README.md

 - Calls on OpenFEC API to retrieve external data
 - Calculates and outputs organized JSON of what percent of a candidate’s campaign fundraising in a given election cycle came from the contributor of interest.

+Note: Back-end files not available in this repo.